-- 1. reducing student and staff stress levels through a significant reduction in negative or confrontational behaviours. - 2. providing much greater understanding of the behaviour for success process by students, parents, staff, and governors. - 3. ensuring that all students, regardless of ability, age and gender are involved whenever possible, in the process of praise, recognition and rewards. - 4. supporting staff in developing positive relationships in the classroom, ensuring that students have a positive attitude to learning and behave in a manner conducive to high levels of progress being made.
-Furthermore, students should not have to suffer low-level disruption from their peers. - 5. developing harmonious relationships, with increased communication between students and staff, parents/carers, where students can talk freely about their worries or concerns.
+- reducing student and staff stress levels through a significant reduction in negative or confrontational behaviours. - 2. providing much greater understanding of the behaviour process for students, parents, staff, and governors. - 3. ensuring that all students, regardless of ability, age and gender are involved whenever possible, in the process of praise, recognition and rewards. - 4. supporting staff in developing positive relationships in the classroom, ensuring that students have a positive attitude to learning and behave in a manner conducive to high levels of progress being made. - 5. developing harmonious relationships, with increased communication between students and staff, parents/carers, where students can talk freely about their worries or concerns.